PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 ``pdns-distributes-queries``
 ----------------------------
 -  Boolean
--  Default: yes
+-  Default: no

 If set, PowerDNS will use distinct threads to listen to client sockets and distribute that work to worker-threads using a hash of the query.
-This feature should maximize the cache hit ratio.
+This feature should maximize the cache hit ratio on versions before 4.9.0.
-To use more than one thread set `distributor-threads` in version 4.2.0 or newer.
+To use more than one thread set `distributor-threads`_ in version 4.2.0 or newer.
-Enabling should improve performance for medium sized resolvers.
+Enabling should improve performance on systems where `reuseport`_ does not have the effect of balancing the queries evenly over multiple worker threads.

+.. versionchanged:: 4.9.0

+   Default changed to ``no``, previously it was ``yes``.

 .. _setting-protobuf-use-kernel-timestamp: